phuongttn/spiralref/README.md

-# Token sparsification based on spiral refinement for ViT-based hand description
+# Efficient token sparsification based on spiral refinement for ViT-based hand description

 This repository contains the implementation of **SpiralRef**, built on top of the original HaMeR framework.